Business & Management (General) | Organization Studies (General) | Organizational Theory

 |Tammar Zilber||Jerusalem School of Business, Hebrew University of Jerusalem, Israel|

 Given the pluralistic ethos of the journal, papers that are written on a subject can take a variety of forms and lengths.
 Whatever the format and style in which papers are written, the general hallmark of papers published in OT is that (a) a theoretical argument is coherently developed and laid out; and in a way that (b) significantly contributes to our understanding of organizations and management.
-Meaningful new implications or insights for theory must be present in all articles published in the journal, regardless of whether such implications or insights are derived from the development of novel ideas into new theory, from a critique of received theory, or from a conceptual synthesis of recent advances.
+Meaningful new implications or insights for theory must be present in all work published in the journal, regardless of whether such implications or insights are derived from the development of novel ideas into new theory, from a critique of received theory, or from a conceptual synthesis of recent advances.
 Submissions should therefore also clearly signal and communicate the nature of their theoretical contribution in relation to the existing literature.

 Submissions to OT fall in three categories: regular full-length submissions (‘theory article’); review papers (‘review article’), and shorter, essay-style contributions to a debate or conversation regarding a theoretical problem or issue (‘controversies and conversations’).

-OT publishes theory articles on different subjects within the broad domains of organizations (in their environment), organizing, and the organized, including work within subject areas such as strategy, organizational behavior, work and employment relations, human resource management, international business, general management, public administration, entrepreneurship, creativity and innovation, ethics, and gender and diversity.
+OT publishes theory articles on different subjects within the broad domains of organizations (in their environment), processes of organizing, and the organized, including work within subject areas such as strategy, organizational behavior, work and employment relations, human resource management, international business, general management, public administration, entrepreneurship, creativity and innovation, ethics, and gender and diversity.

 OT routinely publishes papers that provide a comprehensive and theory-driven review of a particular research field.
 These review articles provide a theoretically-informed review and integration of an important area of research, and offer significant implications for subsequent theory development and research.